-7.10 Zero-tolerance approach to sexual harassment, sexual violence and misogyny
+7.10 Zero-tolerance approach to sexual harassment and sexual violence

-The school will ensure that all incidents of sexual harassment and/or violence or misogyny are met with a suitable response, and never ignored.
+The school will ensure that all incidents of sexual harassment and/or violence are met with a suitable response, and never ignored.

-Pupils and staff are encouraged to report anything that makes them uncomfortable, no matter how 'small' they feel it might be.
+Pupils are encouraged to report anything that makes them uncomfortable, no matter how 'small' they feel it might be.